Immigration and Asylum Tribunal guidance

 Fees are payable on many Immigration and Asylum Appeals.

 We hear appeals in a number of hearing centres across the United Kingdom.
 Where the appeal is being decided at an oral hearing, the person making the appeal (the appellant), their representative and a representative from the Home Office can attend.
+If you are an appellant without a representative please see leaflet T359 - Immigration guidance for unrepresented appellants.

 The Judge (or panel) will decide whether the appeal against the decision of the Home Office should be allowed or dismissed.
 This will be provided in writing and is called a 'determination'.